mliew21396/remote-work-u2/week-5/5-virus-predictor/readme.md

 Create a report for all 50 states, not just the 4 listed below.
 Is there a DRY way of doing this?
 Does this belong in the class or outside of it?

 ## Release 5: Refactor `virus_effects`
-ONLY look at `virus_effects` (not the two methods called within it).
-HINT: what is the scope of instance variables?
-What is being passed in?
-Does it make sense to pass that information in?
+ONLY look at `virus_effects` method and the two methods called inside it.
+(Do not look at `predicted deaths` or `speed_of_spread` themselves).
+Specifically look at the arguments being passed in.
+What is the scope of instance variables?
+Does it make sense to pass them in?

 ## Release 6: Private
 What is the purpose of "private".
 What happens if you move it elsewhere in the class?